facelessuser/RegReplace/docs/usage.md

 ## Create Find and Replace Sequences
 To use, replacements must be defined in the `reg_replace_rules.sublime-settings` file.

-There are two types of rules that can be created: scope rules (with optional scope qualifiers) or scope searches that apply regex to the targeted scopes.
+There are two types of rules that can be created: scope rules (with optional scope qualifiers) or scope searches that apply regular expressions to the targeted scopes.
 We will call these **regex** and **scope regex** rules respectively.

-**Regex** rules use regex to find regions, and then you can use scopes to qualify the regions before applying the replace.
+**Regex** rules use regular expressions to find regions, and then you can use scopes to qualify the regions before applying the replace.
 These rules can use the following options:

 ```js
     /*